Josh Stowers (baseball)

-Joshua Stowers (born February 25, 1997) is an American professional baseball outfielder for the Charros de Jalisco of the Mexican League.
+Joshua Stowers (born February 25, 1997) is an American professional baseball outfielder who is a free agent.

 Career

 Stowers attended Mount Carmel High School in Chicago, Illinois.
 He attended the University of Louisville and played college baseball for the Louisville Cardinals.
 In 2017, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.

 Seattle Mariners

 The Seattle Mariners selected Stowers in the second round of the 2018 Major League Baseball draft.
 He signed with the Mariners and was assigned to the Everett AquaSox, batting .260 with five home runs, 28 RBIs, and twenty stolen bases over 58 games.

 New York Yankees

 On January 21, 2019, the Mariners traded Stowers to the New York Yankees in exchange for Shed Long.
 He spent 2019 with the Charleston RiverDogs, slashing .273/.386/.400 with seven home runs, 40 RBIs, and 35 stolen bases over 105 games.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.